4 Signs and Symptoms to Watch for in Cats With Urinary Problems

 Cats are a source of love, cuddles, and joy, so when their usual sweet or playful essence becomes dim, there's usually something amiss.
 If your cat is having a hard time in the litter box, there might be something wrong with their bladder or urinary tract.

 Urinary problems in cats are relatively common and can range from infections (UTIs) to blockages or other conditions that make urination difficult, frequent, or uncomfortable.
 To properly test for this, a veterinarian will ask you to bring in a urine sample, but if your cat is unable to provide one, they can remove a sample from the bladder using an anesthetic and needle at the office.
 In other cases, x-rays or other testing might be necessary.
 From there, a proper diagnosis will be given, and subsequent treatment will be provided.
+If your cat's symptoms seem severe or develop suddenly, seeking pet urgent care is crucial to address the issue promptly and prevent further complications.

 If you're not sure whether there's a urinary problem present in your cat, here's a helpful list of symptoms and signs to watch out for: